Social history: What is social history?

-There are many definitions of social history, most of them isolated to national historiographies.
+There are many definitions of social history, most of which are confined to national historiographies.
 The most consequential definition of social history is the one Thompson provided.
 Thompson saw his "history from below" approach as an attempt to reveal the "social nexus" through which broadscale change occurs.
 This is reflective of his historical materialism.
 However, Thompson's 1963 book was disproportionately concerned with the lived experience of forgotten or everyday people.
-The disparity between a society-wide approach (historical materialism) and the narrower preoccupation with giving voice to the voicesless (justice-seeking) is the basis of present-day confusion about the definition of social history.
+The disparity between a society-wide approach (historical materialism) and the narrower preoccupation with giving voice to the voiceless (justice-seeking) is the basis of present-day confusion about the definition of social history.
 The confusion arose from Thompson's own inner political turmoil.
-Staughton Lynd sees Thompson's career as a gradual departure from Marxism until, in his last interview, he declined to describe himself as a Marxist.
+Staughton Lynd sees Thompson's career as a gradual departure from Marxism, culminating in his last interview, when he declined to describe himself as a Marxist.

 Where Thompson had said he did not believe in "theory with a capital T" and Marxism, Lynd shows that Thompson's departure was actually much more gradual, beginning with the 1956 Hungarian Uprising.
 The highly influential, but confused, definition used by Thompson was not resolved in part because of the cultural turn and the decline of Marxism on the left in the 1970s and 1980s.

 "History from below" phraseology

-The popular phrase "history from below" used in social history first arose in French scholarship before spreading to British scholarship and then elsewhere.
+The popular phrase "history from below", used in social history, first arose in French scholarship before spreading to British scholarship and beyond.
 Georges Lefebvre first used the phrase "histoire vue d'en bas et non d'en haut" (history seen from below and not from above) in 1932 when praising Albert Mathiez for seeking to tell the "histoire des masses et non de vedettes" (history of the masses and not of starlets).
 The phrase "people's history" was first used in the title of British historian A. L. Morton's 1938 book, A People's History of England.
-Yet it was E. P. Thompson's essay History from Below in The Times Literary Supplement (1966) which brought the phrase to the forefront of historiography from the 1970s.
+Yet it was E. P. Thompson's essay History from Below in The Times Literary Supplement (1966), which brought the phrase to the forefront of historiography from the 1970s.
 Notably, "History From Below" appeared as the title of the Thompson article, put there by an anonymous editor.

 The popular phrase has been criticised for implying that social history is overly concerned with the views of insignificant people when it is precisely concerned with how the masses influence events, not just "Great Men".
-However, society lost its class consciousness in the late 1970s and early 1980s, social history shed its historical materialism.
-In the words of Elizabeth Fox-Genovese and Eugene Genovese, post-Marxist social history became concerned with "the bedrooms, bathrooms, and kitchens of each one’s favourite victims".
+However, society lost its class consciousness in the late 1970s and early 1980s, and social history shed its historical materialism.
+In the words of Elizabeth Fox-Genovese and Eugene Genovese, post-Marxist social history became concerned with "the bedrooms, bathrooms, and kitchens of each one's favourite victims".